Fundamentally as a community, we are united by the fact that we have a passion for riding a frame on two wheels.

 In turn, these bikes are usually found sitting high and dry on anywhere from 26 inch to 29-inch wheels depending on the size of the rider, the latter being the most frequently used size.

 This is for the simple reason that unlike the manicured, perfectly compacted smooth gravel tracks usually used for BMX, mountain trails are often covered in anything from twigs to branches, stones to rocks, and grooves to full on ditches.
 Because of this unpredictable terrain, bigger wheels are needed in order to reduce the drastic risk of a wheel being clipped skew, or even full on halt the bike (and launching the rider) when riding.

-Also, in terms of tread the tyres are usually large and feature large and contouring grooves and bumps in order to best grip and adhere to the sometimes slippery and leafy trail.
+Also, in terms of tread the tires are usually large and feature large and contouring grooves and bumps in order to best grip and adhere to the sometimes slippery and leafy trail.

 How The Ride Feels:

-As we've mentioned, BMX are fundamentally designed and built for abuse, speed and the ability to pull off impressive, high-octane tricks and airborne manoeuvres.
+As we’ve mentioned, BMX are fundamentally designed and built for abuse, speed and the ability to pull off impressive, high-octane tricks and airborne maneuvers.

 As previously discussed, this is the reason BMX bikes have no suspension setup, are comprised of compact and rigid frames, and make use of smaller lightweight wheels.

 While these factors are absolutely crucial to the purpose they serve, the trade off is unfortunately end ride comfortability and quality.
 Because these high-performance bikes are only designed to be ridden intensely for a short period of time, comfort and plushness is not a factor.

 In addition, the frame, small wheels and most importantly, the lack of suspension means that most of the impact involved with these big jumps and tricks is absorbed directly by the riders’ body, which can eventually take a toll.